 The ozone industry is growing faster than ever, and ozone is constantly being implemented in new applications.

 Because of the way that ozone reverts back to oxygen over time, ozone cannot be delivered in tanks.
-Instead, ozone is typically produced on-site by an ozone generator.
+Instead, ozone must be produced on-site by an ozone generator.

 Once ozone is produced it reacts with a pollutant, often long-chain carbon (organic) molecules, and breaks it down into less complex (and typically less harmful) molecules through a process called oxidation.

 Ozone is attractive as an alternative to chemical processes like chlorine, which present significant safety challenges.
-Exposure to ozone has not been shown to present long-term health problems.
+Low-level exposure to ozone has not been shown to present long-term health problems.
 In fact, the USDA and FDA have approved ozone for use with food meant for human consumption.

 However, there are several governmental regulations regarding the use of ozone in a workplace.
 For example: